ST10088674/ShadowoftheCross/README.md

 Download VS Code on your VM.

 VS Code Extensions needed:
-Debugger for Java
+Debugger for Java,
-Extension Pack for Java
+Extension Pack for Java,
-Java
+Java,
-Java Language Support
+Java Language Support,
-Maven for Java
+Maven for Java,
-Test Runner for Java
+Test Runner for Java,

 (If I missed something vs code should tell you that a extension is missing and to install it)